sliverpix/TVE_VOD_Metadata_Control/README.md

 	* Add Logic to set empty values of Series_Id to Series_Name value
 	* Add Logic to prepend pre-pend "Sub_" to Series_Id values if isSubscription node is "Y"
 	* Add Logic for HBO Shows, NOT TO pre-pend to Series_Id value.
 This avoids perpetual issue where the application code would create a "Sub_Sub_" prepend value.
+* 06-11-2019	- (1.10.3.1) Reverted to base 1.10.3 and added the following
+	* Alpha-Case "name" check for Series_Id and EPISODE_ID
+	* Add new Season/Episode type-match 1_1 "S##:E###" (Ex: S13:E17).
+	* Add debugging switch (y/n) user input.
+Target working directory and target asset file list will change depending on option taken.
+Defaults to EXIT if not "y" or "n"
+	* REMOVE all logic that touches prepending "Sub_"